LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

 them and helpful information about getting started are provided in the sections that follow.

-* We use our `Confluence space <https://lc.llnl.gov/confluence/display/ASCT>`_ for team discussion, planning, maintaining meeting notes, etc.
+* We use the `Axom Confluence space <https://lc.llnl.gov/confluence/display/ASCT>`_ for team discussion, planning, maintaining meeting notes, etc.
-* Our Git repository contains the Axom source code, build configurations, scripts, test suites, documentation, etc. The repository lives in our `Bitbucket project <https://lc.llnl.gov/bitbucket/projects/ATK>`_.
+* We use the `Axom Bitbucket project <https://lc.llnl.gov/bitbucket/projects/ATK>`_ to manage our Git repository which contains the Axom source code, build configurations, scripts, test suites, documentation, etc.
-* We use our `JIRA project <https://lc.llnl.gov/jira/projects/ATK>`_ for issue tracking.
+* We use the `Axom JIRA project <https://lc.llnl.gov/jira/projects/ATK>`_ for issue tracking.
-* We use our `Bamboo project <https://lc.llnl.gov/bamboo/browse/ASC>`_ for continuous integration and automated testing.
+* We use the `Axom Bamboo project <https://lc.llnl.gov/bamboo/browse/ASC>`_ for continuous integration and automated testing.

 --------------------------
-Build, Link, Triumph (BLT)
+Building the Code (BLT)
 --------------------------

-Our build system, called *BLT*, is maintained in `its own repo <https://lc.llnl.gov/bitbucket/projects/ATK/repos/blt/browse>`_ in our
+The `Axom Quickstart Guide <../../../quickstart_guide_docs/html/index.html>`_ describes how to build the Axom code and its third-party library dependencies.

+The Axom build system is built on top of a streamlined CMake-based build system foundation, called *BLT*, that we maintain and share with other software projects.
+It is available in the
-Bitbucket project.
-BLT provides a "common sense" setup based on CMake for configuring and building the Axom code.
+`BLT GitHub Project <https://github.com/LLNL/blt>`_.
+BLT provides a "common sense" CMake setup that helps to simplify configuration and building the Axom code.
 It also enables software development tool integration via *make targets*.
-BLT has built-in support for the following tools, all of which we use for Axom development:
+BLT has built-in support for the following tools, all of which we use for
+Axom development:

   Documentation
     *Doxygen* (source code docs) and *Sphinx* (user docs)